krathalan/wtwitch/README.md

 $ sudo apt install streamlink
 ```

-Afterwards, clone the repo or download the script manually like any distro other than Arch.
+Afterwards, clone the repo like any distro other than Arch.

 ### Any distro
-Clone the repository (recommended): `git clone https://git.sr.ht/~krathalan/wtwitch`
+Clone the repository: `git clone https://git.sr.ht/~krathalan/wtwitch`

-Or download the script manually: [wtwitch](wtwitch)
+Then add the cloned wtwitch directory to your `$PATH`.

 ## More information
 See `man wtwitch` if you have the AUR package installed.

-Otherwise, download the manual here: [wtwitch.1.scd](wtwitch.1.scd)

-You can then generate the man page with [scdoc](https://git.sr.ht/~sircmpwn/scdoc/):
+Otherwise, `cd` into the cloned wtwitch directory.
+Then generate the man page with [scdoc](https://git.sr.ht/~sircmpwn/scdoc/):

 > `$ scdoc < wtwitch.1.scd > wtwitch.1`